The Vice Chancellor oversees the following units and programs:

 In addition, the Associate Vice Chancellor for Academic Affairs, has primary responsibilities in three areas: faculty development of teaching; coordination of diversity programs and efforts; and coordination of enrollment management efforts.
 The associate vice chancellor also serves in place of the vice chancellor for academic affairs when necessary.

-The Dean for Research promotes and supports research and creative work of faculty and students and facilitates internal and external grant applications.
+The Dean for Graduate Studies and Research assists and promotes the IU Southeast graduate programs.
+The dean also promotes and supports the research and creative work of faculty and students and facilitates internal and external grant applications.

 - Applied Research and Education Center – AREC provides evaluation, needs assessment, training and consultation services to organizations that are dedicated to sustaining their communities in ways that promote economic and social opportunity.
 The staff of AREC consists of talented students who bring their skills and compassion from the classroom to the community organizations we serve.